-Rava Dhoklas are a staple in our weekly breakfast menu.
+Rava Dhokla is a staple in our weekly breakfast menu.
 My daughter loves these dhoklas for her breakfast and snacks.
-Rava dhoklas are also instant dhoklas.
-These get ready in no time, and never fail to please.
+Rava dhokla or Suji Dhokla are instant dhoklas that need no soaking.
+These get ready in no time and never fail to please.

 What are Rava Dhoklas?